 Full-time employees receive one day of sick leave per month worked.
 Part-time employees earn sick leave based on the ratio of hours worked.

-You receive up to three days for time lost due to a death in your immediate family, as defined by the Washington State Family Care Act.
+You receive up to three days for time lost due to a death in your immediate family, or up to 15 days for a child, spouse, or registered domestic partner, as defined by the Washington State Family Care Act.

 Jury Duty and Court Appearance Leave

 You receive paid leave when you serve on a jury or appear as a witness for KCHA in a court of law.

 Family Medical Leave

 All employees receive up to 12 weeks of unpaid leave in a 12-month period.
 This applies to serious family and medical conditions that affect you, a spouse, a child, or a parent.

 All employees receive unpaid leave during active service.
 This applies to military, reserve, or training duty in any branch of the U.S. Armed Forces.
 Both volunteers and those called for duty are eligible.
 You have the right to return to work when you finish active duty.